Contrast-Security-OSS/docs/content/installation/node/NodeSupportedTechnologies.md

 ## OS Support

 The agent runs in the Node.js application layer with some C++ dependencies.
-As a result, it works on **the same operating systems as Node.js**, including Linux, Windows, macOS, and other Unix-like systems assuming there is a C++ compiler toolchain installed.
+As a result, it works on **the same operating systems as Node.js**, including Linux, Windows, macOS and other Unix-like systems, assuming there is a C++ compiler toolchain installed.

 ## Testing Environments